BM-TechX/bulow/README.md

-# vibration_vials
+# Bulow project
-Code for for Novo project: detecting tipped-over vials on a vibrating platform.
+Code for Bulow to detect emblem for applying labels

 If USB Basler camera is used, pylon SDKs are needed to get feed from it.
 To do so: